Luisg882/Mildew-Detection-in-Cherry-Leaves/README.md

         st.write('### Project Summary')

         st.info(
          f"**About Mildew**\n\n"
-            f"Mildew is a type of fungus that appears as a white powder that consumes organic matter like plants.\n" f"In cherry leaves, it generates a coat preventing the sunlight from reaching the plant, obstructing photosynthesis, " f"compromising the tree's health, and reducing the quality of the cherries.\n\n" f"It not only has repercussions on tree health, but it can also cause respiratory irritation in people sensitive to it. " f"Our client Farmy & Foods spend aproximally 30 minutes per tree to check if the tree is infected or not, in case " f"of infection will take a extra minute to kill the fungus.
-This process take a lot of time and resources wen the client " f"thousends of trees to check\n\n"
+         f"Mildew is a type of fungus that appears as a white powder that consumes organic matter like plants.\n" f"In cherry leaves, it generates a coat preventing the sunlight from reaching the plant, obstructing photosynthesis, " f"compromising the tree's health, and reducing the quality of the cherries.\n\n" f"It not only has repercussions on tree health, but it can also cause respiratory irritation in people sensitive to it. " f"Our client Farmy & Foods spend approximally 30 minutes per tree to check if the tree is infected or not, in case " f"of infection will take an extra minute to kill the fungus.
+This process takes a lot of time and resources when the client " f"have thousands of trees to check\n\n"
          f"The purpose of this project is to visually identify healthy vs. powdery mildew leaves and create a " f"Machine Learning model that can classify healthy and powdery mildew leaves to save time and resources.\n\n" f"**Project Dataset**\n\n"
          f"A dataset of 2,104 images was used, containing healthy and powdery mildew cherry leaves."
     )
     ```

 ## Credits

-- From walktrough [Maleria Detector Project](https://github.com/Luisg882/Malaria-Detector) helped to structure the project coding sequences to achive the business requirements.
+- From walkthrough [Maleria Detector Project](https://github.com/Luisg882/Malaria-Detector) helped to structure the project coding sequences to achieve the business requirements.

 ### Media